How to Open a Marijuana Dispensary

 Some credit unions work with cannabis businesses.
 Getting to know credit union personnel in your area could help you feel out options that may be available to marijuana retail startups.

 Private investment can also be on the table.
-Venture capitalists nationwide are focusing on cannabis businesses, with backers including prominent figures such as Peter Thiel (co-founder of PayPal) and Calvin Broadus, Jr. (who may be on one of your music playlists as Snoop Dogg).
+Venture capitalists nationwide are focusing on cannabis businesses, with backers including prominent figures such as Peter Thiel (co-founder of PayPal) and Calvin Broadus, Jr. (who may be on your music playlists as Snoop Dogg).

-6. Purchase the Right Equipment
+6. Purchase the right equipment

 • Display fixtures and shelving